 Repurposing a Railroad Bridge for a Multi-use Trail

 This 10-foot-wide, 25-mile-long trail connects five cities across four counties along a rail-banked railroad corridor.
 The focal point of the project is a 2,530-foot-long, 130-feet-tall bridge over the Des Moines River, which was constructed on existing concrete piers from a former railroad bridge.
-Snyder & Associates coordinated with Shuck-Britson and public artist David Dahlquist on the artistic design of the bridge.
+Snyder & Associates coordinated with Shuck-Britson and public artist David Dahlquist on the artistic design of the bridge design and engineering.
 The project was divided into five construction phases and one large bridge construction contract for funding purposes.

 Trail Funding Assistance Guides Project Development & Success